centria/console/docs/part1.md

 Finally **Untracked files** contains all the files which are unknown to Git, meaning that the changes inside them are not being followed.
 For example, Git cannot distinguish what sort of changes have been done to the untracked files.
 In consequence, the changes are not being added to the next commit.

-You probably noticed that the file **lapio_w2** is in the output twice.
+You probably noticed that the file **tools** is in the output twice.
 This is because Git tracks _changes_.
-The first change added to Git was where the file **lapio_w2** was created.
+The first change added to Git was where the file **tools** was created.
 Only after adding the change to Git was some text insterted into the file.
-Thus only the change where the file **lapio_w2** was created will be added to the next commit, and not the change when some text was added inside it.
+Thus only the change where the file **tools** was created will be added to the next commit, and not the change when some text was added inside it.
 The interpretation of the output of **git status** is made easier with some colors.
 The changes which will be added to the next commit are displayed in green, and next to the filename is written what was done to the file (for example **new file**, **modified**, **deleted**).

 Changes can also be cancelled with Git.
-Adding some text to **lapio_w2.txt** could be cancelled by running **git checkout -- lapio_w2.txt**.
-The file will be empty after running the command because the command cancelled the change which added some text into **lapio_w2.txt**.
+Adding some text to **tools.txt** could be cancelled by running **git checkout -- tools.txt**.
+The file will be empty after running the command because the command cancelled the change which added some text into **tools.txt**.
 In conclusion, the command **git checkout --** enables cancelling changes in tracked files.

 By running **git add -p** one can choose change by change, which ones to add to the next commit (y=add, n=don't add).
 The command only takes into consideration changes in files which are being tracked, i.e. _have already been added to Git once_.
 Thus new files cannot be added to Git with **git add -p**.
 Running **git add file** will add all the changes in the file.
 It is also possible to add entire folders to Git using the same command.